Learning Programs & Events

 The Diplomatic Academy offers programs at the foundation, practitioner and expert learning levels and covers all areas of the Department's work including foreign and strategic policy, development, economic diplomacy, trade and investment and corporate services.
 The Diplomatic Academy's curriculum is available to Department of Foreign Affairs and Trade staff, with select programs also available to Australian Public Servants.

 Please refer to the * within the Calendar for information regarding changes to delivery method or availability during COVID-19.
-Note that Language Immersion Courses and Lunchtime Discussion Groups are all available via virtual classroom - please see information on the Language Faculty page.
+Note that Language Immersion Courses are being delivered face-to-face at the Diplomatic Academy while Lunchtime Language Discussion Groups are being delivered via online virtual classroom (Microsoft Teams) - please see information on the Language Faculty page.

 The Diplomatic Academy uses Learning Levels to ensure participants are receiving learning and development that is fit-for-purpose for their role, level and career development needs.
 Programs are delivered at the Foundation, Practitioner, and Expert levels.
 Learning Levels refer to the stage of learning and do not necessarily correlate with a participant's APS level or externally recognised qualifications, etc.